 How this guide works

-We've set up this classroom to follow the most common paths for modifying (changing) or enforcing your divorce or parental rights and responsibilities orders in Maine.
+We've set up this guide to follow the most common paths for modifying (changing) or enforcing your divorce or parental rights and responsibilities orders in Maine.
 The numbered steps are in the order you will need to complete them.
-We've created this classroom so you can walk through a process step-by-step and keep track of your progress.
 The general topics are numbered on the left side of your screen.

-- Click on the name of the step you want to visit OR use the “next” and “previous” buttons at the bottom of each page to go between sections of the guide.
+- Click on the name of the step you want to visit OR use the “next” and “previous” buttons at the top of each page to go between sections of the guide.